 “Dancing connects me to my soul and spirit by allowing me to use all parts of myself, from my body to my brain to my emotional being to my connection with my highest self,” she says.
 “Finding JourneyDance was such a gift for me because the process allows me to examine what's present in my life and let it move and transform.
 It's a process for my physical, mental, emotional, and spiritual sides.”

 While many modern types of dance can help facilitate a spiritual connection, this is not a new concept.
 Dance has been used for centuries by many cultures to connect with spirits and gods.

 Native Americans from the Great Plains used the Sun Dance as a way to make a connection to spirit, or spiritual powers, to enhance the well-being of friends, families, and communities.
-The Kalahari Bushmen of Africa practice a form of trance dance as part of a healing ceremony.
 Classical Indian dance, in its earlier forms, was performed for the gods, many of whom were depicted as dancing themselves.

 “People throughout the world have danced since the beginning of time to rhythms that were sacred and honored the elements and cycles of birth and death,” says 5Rhythms® dance teacher Lucia Rose Horan.
 “It has only been for a short time that people have forgotten to dance.”

 5Rhythms is a modern ecstatic dance practice that teaches students to be in their body to help ignite creativity, connection, and community.
 Dancers move with each rhythm—Flowing Staccato Chaos Lyrical Stillness™—to explore their body, mind, and soul.
 It is referred to as a form of moving meditation.